royalapplications/docs/src/r2021/scripting/intro.md

 Royal Server provides a list of loaded Royal Server Modules which contain Commands which in turn require a list of Parameters.
 All this is exposed and discoverable via PowerShell cmdlets.

 ## [Royal JSON](rjson/index.md)
 Is a specialized json format which allows you to populate a folder structure with connections in a dynamic folder with your script interpreter of choice (PowerShell, Python, etc.).
+There are already many samples showing how to use external data sources to generate Royal JSON output which can be used in Royal TS/X in our [Toolbox](https://github.com/royalapplications/toolbox/tree/master/Dynamic%20Folder) github repository.